carver/ensauction.py/README.md

-# Ethereum Name Service via Python
+# Bid on '.eth' ENS names with Python

 [![Join the chat at https://gitter.im/ens-py/Lobby](https://badges.gitter.im/ens-py/Lobby.svg)](https://gitter.im/ens-py/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Access the Ethereum Name Service using this python library.
+Access the Ethereum Name Service Auction using this python library.
 Note: **this is a work in progress**

 Using this library is not a way to skip learning how ENS works.
 If you are registering a name, a small misunderstanding can cause you to lose **all** your deposit.